Text of buttons and links should not be repeated in the image alternative

 alt attribute value must be provided, and the value must be clear, concise, and representative of the action performed when the button is activated by the user and not a description of the button image itself.

 Image Button Example

 <input type="image" src="submit.png" name="submit" height="36" width="113" alt="Submit">

-- If I could not use the non-text content, what words would I use to convey the same information or function?
+- If I couldn't use an image as a button, what words would I use to convey button information or function?

 Be sure that all text contained in the

 alt attribute is useful.
-Words like "chart," "image," "diagram," or image file names tend not to be very useful and thus should not be used in
+Words like "chart," "image," "diagram," or image file names are not very useful.

-When button and link text is repeated in an
+When button and link text repeats in a

-<alt> attribute value, screen reader users will hear the same information twice, which renders the alt text meaningless and confusing.
+alt attribute value, screen reader users hear the same information twice, which renders the alt text meaningless and confusing.